 Day 3-5 Antarctic Peninsula | South Shetland Islands

 There are few places in the world as evocative as Antarctica.
 Much of the continent is indescribable and can only be fully appreciated through the human eye.

 Even more exciting are your daily excursions to land.
-Your first Zodiac landing is something you’ll never forget!
+Your first Zodiac landing is something you never forget!
 Walking up to a beach that is dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
-Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities and it will not be long before you can tell the difference between an Adelie, gentoo or chinstrap penguin.
+Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities and it is not long before you can tell the difference between an Adelie, gentoo, or chinstrap penguin.

 You may take a Zodiac cruise in search of whales and icebergs in Pleneau Island one day, followed by a hike to a penguin rookery the next day.
 From the booming shot of a calving glacier at Petermann Island to the complete silence of night while camping on the ice in Antarctica, welcome each day with the excitement and energy of a young child.

 Your Expedition Team is with you all along, providing insights into the places you visit and offering photography tips to get the most out of your expedition.

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33’ S. You and your shipmates celebrate in style with a well-earned glass of champagne!

 With a toast to the first explorers who ventured this far south, take pride in knowing you have made it to a part of the world still visited by very few people.
 This is raw Antarctica, home to the midnight sun, Weddell seals, and some of the most magical, odd ice formations seen anywhere in Antarctica.